Fishlake St. Cuthbert - Restoration Programme

 VM Building Solutions Ltd offer a 30 year warranty on work carried out by contractors certified to install VMZinc products.
 For the Fishlake contract, the VM Building Solutions' certified contractors CEL Roofing of Whittlesey, Peterborough, prior to installation on site, will be preparing sections in their factory minimising on-site activity around this historic building.

-e) The Church heating system has to be replaced as, the present system, installed in 1901, is incapable of heating the building in all but mild weather.
+b) The Church heating system has to be replaced as, the present system, installed in 1901, is incapable of heating the building in all but mild weather.
 The historically naturally high water table has led over time to damp conditions and, although pumping at a nearby coal mine did contribute to lowering the local water table, since that mine has closed, over the next few years the local water table is likely to rise once more.
 The current assessment of the degree of excavation required for a traditional below floor level piped system is that it would not be acceptable in a Grade 1 listed building, and require a substantial re-ordering of the Church.
 Similarly, the potentially future damp ground conditions may not suit an underfloor system, hence discussions with heating and consulting engineers and architects remain ongoing.

-The Fishlake PCC regard the challenge of caring for this very fine old Grade 1 Listed Major Parish Church to be both a privilege and a substantial responsibility, and all offers of funding support for restoration will be very gratefully received.
+f) The PCC remains committed to fund raising the considerable sums required to meet the challenge of caring for this very fine old Grade 1 Listed Major Parish Church, which is understood to be both a privilege and a substantial responsibility, and all offers of funding support for restoration will be very gratefully received.